christiskatsouris/ivxPredictive/README.md

 ## Key References

 Katsouris, C. (2022b).
-"Asymptotic Theory for Moderate Deviations from the Unit Boundary in Quantile Autoregression and Predictive Regression".
+"Asymptotic Theory for Moderate Deviations from the Unit Boundary in Quantile Autoregression and Predictive Regression Models".
 University of Southampton, Working paper.

 Katsouris, C. (2022a).
 "Asymptotic Theory for Moderate Deviations from the Unit Boundary in Quantile Autoregressive Time Series". arXiv preprint arXiv:2204.02073.